ct-report/IT/samples/IMMUNI/ReproducibleBuilds/README.md

 Android Gradle Plugin | 3.6.3
 Gradle | 5.6.4
 JDK | 1.8
-SDK | 23+29
+SDK | 29 (+23 not compulsory)
 SDK Build-Tools | 29.0.3
 NDK side-by-side | 20.0.5594570

 ---------------------------------------------

 ## Procedure

-- Gradle sync & build project / signed aab bundle for Release variant
+- Gradle sync & build signed aab bundle (2A) or unsigned aab bundle (2B) for Release variant

+You can use Android Studio 4.0 or arrange your build-environment ( __release source download + signature arrangements + ./gradlew clean + ./gradlew bundleRelease__ ) on a Docker image using provided dockerfile .

 - Connect your device through USB debug and use [Bundletool](https://developer.android.com/studio/command-line/bundletool) to create the JSON file